PaulSoderlind/EmpiricalFinancePhD/Readme.md

 # Introduction

-This repository contains Julia code for a first year PhD course in Empirical Asset Pricing at UNISG.

-See also my *FinancialEconometrics* repository for Julia notebooks on OLS, MLE, GARCH, Kernel regressions, Monte Carlos, Bootstraps and panel regressions, and my *FinancialTheoryMSc* repository for Julia notebooks on Predictability ("Efficient Markets").
+This repository contains some Julia code for a first year PhD course in Empirical Asset Pricing at UNISG.
+However, most of the notebooks have been migrated to my *FinancialEconometrics* repository (OLS, MLE, GARCH, Kernel regressions, Monte Carlos, Bootstraps, panel regressions, and GMM) and my *FinancialTheoryMSc* repository (Predictability/"Efficient Markets").

 # Instructions